Strichartz estimates for Schr\"odinger equations in weighted $L^2$ spaces and their applications: Introduction

 \begin{rem} For \eqref{hop_H_par}, we will prove more generally

-if\, $a>1$, $s\geq0$ and $\max\{\frac{a}{a-1+2s},1\}<p\leq\frac{n+a}{a+2s}$.
+if\, $a>1$, $s>-\frac a2(1-\frac1p)$ and $\max\{\frac{a}{a-1+2s},1\}<p\leq\frac{n+a}{a+2s}$.
+Thus we have a smoothing effect with a gain of $\big(\frac a2(1-\frac1p)\big)^-$ in $x$.
 When $a=2$, it was shown in \cite{BBCRV} that \eqref{hop_H_par2} holds for general functions $f\in\dot{H}^s$ if $(s,1/p)$ lies in the triangle with vertices $B,C,D$ and fails if $(s,1/p)$ lies in the triangle with vertices $A,B,F$.
 See Figure \ref{figure}.
 So it was naturally asked in \cite{BBCRV} whether \eqref{hop_H_par2} with $a=2$ might hold for the quadrangle with vertices $B,D,E,F$.
-With the radial assumption on $f$, we give an affirmative answer to this question that it can hold on the quadrangle and even on a region off the line $BF$. \end{rem}
+With the radial assumption on $f$, we give an affirmative answer to this question that it can hold on the quadrangle and even on a region off the line $BF$.
+This improvement particularly on $s=0$ enables us to apply weighted estimates like \eqref{hop_H_par2} to the Cauchy problem \eqref{higher} with $L^2$ initial data in a weighted $L^2$ setting. \end{rem}